Rick Kirkham: Involvement in Tiger King

 In 2014, Kirkham received numerous requests to become the producer for a reality show featuring Joe Exotic, the operator of the Greater Wynnewood Exotic Animal Park.
 After taking the job, Kirkham moved into the G.W.
 Zoo and lived there until his departure in 2015.
-During his tenure at the zoo, Kirkham witnessed Exotic's erratic behaviour towards his animals, and recalled a time he witnessed him promising a woman he'd care of her horse, only to immediately kill it.
+During his tenure at the zoo, Kirkham witnessed Exotic's erratic behaviour towards his animals, and recalled a time he witnessed him promising a woman he'd take care of her horse, only to immediately kill it.
 In March 2015, a suspected arson fire destroyed the studio at the G.W.
-Zoo, killing the zoo’s alligators in the Steve Irwin Memorial complex, and destroying all of Kirkham’s footage.
+Zoo, killing the zoo's alligators in the Steve Irwin Memorial complex, and destroying all of Kirkham's footage.
 Upon hearing about the fire, Kirkham dropped to his knees and cried, and left the zoo not long afterwards.
 Following the fire and witnessing Exotic's behaviour towards his animals, Kirkham spent six months in therapy, including a week-long stay in a psychiatric facility.

 Kirkham was later interviewed by Eric Goode and Rebecca Chaiklin for their Netflix documentary Tiger King.
 As an interviewee, Kirkham did not receive royalties from the show, but allowed Goode and Chaiklin to use footage of Exotic he owned for a few thousand dollars.
 Kirkham is featured prominently throughout the documentary, recounting the rise and fall of "Joe Exotic TV", a podcast-like production that Kirkham hoped to develop into a TV series, before his footage was mysteriously destroyed.
 Kirkham claimed to have "never experienced anything like Joe Exotic" and denied involvement in the 2015 G.W.
 Zoo fire.
 He also claimed that Travis Maldonado wasn't gay.